littleosbook/littleosbook/getting_to_c.md

-When using the struct in the previous example there is no guarantee that the size of the `struct` will be exactly 32 bits - the compiler can add some padding between elements to speed up element access.
-When using a `struct` to represent configuration bytes, it is very important that the compiler does _not_ add any padding, because the struct will eventually be treated as an unsigned integer by the hardware.
+When using the struct in the previous example there is no guarantee that the size of the `struct` will be exactly 32 bits - the compiler can add some padding between elements for various reasons, for example to speed up element access or due to requirements set by the operating system.
+When using a `struct` to represent configuration bytes, it is very important that the compiler does _not_ add any padding, because the struct will eventually be treated as a 32 bit unsigned integer by the hardware.
 The attribute `packed` can be used to force GCC to _not_ add any padding:

 ~~~ {.C}
     struct example {